-In case you own an SUV and try to siphon out gas from a smaller car then it is very important that you actually position your SUV on a lower elevation, this way gravity will work for you and not against you.
+In case you own an SUV and try to siphon gas out from a smaller car then it is very important that you actually position your SUV on a lower elevation, this way gravity will work for you and not against you.
 The anti-siphon device on the gas tank of some cars will make this extremely difficult.
+If you want to know how to protect yourself from solar flares then check out my recent article How to protect yourself from solar flares ( Cheap & Easy ).